urbanware-org/pwned-local/README.md

 Check for exposed password matches inside the giant password list of [haveibeenpwned.com](https://haveibeenpwned.com/Passwords) offline on the local system.

+:information_source: Notice that this is just a **rudimentary tool**.
+Further information can be found below.

 [Top](#pwned-local)

 ## Details